How to Handle Arguments in a Relationship

 After an argument, you need to repair your relationship if:

-- You or your partner feel negative emotions, resentment, irritation, or anger towards your partner
+- you or your partner feel negative emotions, resentment, irritation, or anger

-- An event from the past still feels activating in the present.
-You feel frustrated and hurt when you think or talk about the issue.
+- you still feel frustrated and hurt when you think or talk about the issue

 Take a break